wow-company/calculator-builder/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple way to create online calculator
+A simple way to create an online calculator

 == Description ==
 A simple tool to create an online calculator.
 You can create simple calculators for any kind of calculation.

+All calculators on the site [CalcHub](https://calchub.xyz/) are created using this plugin.

-Calculator Elements:
+= Calculator Elements: =
 * Number
 * Dropdown
 * Radio Button